claws/gestalt/examples/stream/mti/README.md

 stream endpoint to build a client and a server application.
 The content type being transferred is agreed up front, in this case it is Protobuf.

+NOTE: This example makes use of Protocol Buffers stub code which is generated when the ``make generate`` rule is run from the top level project directory.

 The examples may be started in any order.
 Command line help may be obtained by passing the ``-h`` option to the script.